BY CHRIS TAYLOR, First-Year Communications Intern

 “I love baseball, so I didn’t really have to think twice about it,” Mock said.

 Five years and countless volunteer hours later, Mock is being honored with the 2011 Duke Employee Community Service Award in recognition of his service to Club Boulevard.
-Duke’s Office of Durham and Regional Affairs gives the award annually to a Duke employee who demonstrates an outstanding commitment to service, along with a gift of $200 to the organization with which the employee volunteers.
+Duke’s Office of Durham and Community Affairs gives the award annually to a Duke employee who demonstrates an outstanding commitment to service, along with a gift of $200 to the organization with which the employee volunteers.

 Mock now oversees the school’s concession fundraising program, which raises $4,000 every year for the Club Boulevard PTA.
 And his involvement at the school continues to grow.